What do I do After a Rollover Accident with a Semi-Truck?

 What Are Common Injuries Sustained in a Truck Rollover Accident?

-One thing that all good lawyers can agree on is that rollover accidents involving large trucks are undoubtedly one of the most serious cases of personal injury that any person can sustain.
+One thing that all good lawyers can agree on is those rollover accidents involving large trucks are undoubtedly one of the most serious cases of personal injury that any person can sustain.
 The injuries that these accidents cause can range from minor to fatal and compensation may have to be paid in the form of lifelong medical care, disability income, and even property damage.
 Some of the most common injuries that happen in a truck rollover accident include:

 - Broken bones